bacpop/ggCaller/docs/usage.rst

 - Roary-style gene frequency statistics
 - A pangenome reference FASTA, containing all cluster centroids
 - A gene presence/absence neighbour joining tree in NWK format

+Additionally, ggCaller generates some intermediate files:

+- Two Bifrost files, a GFA file and BFG_COLORS file, with the same file path as ``input.txt``
+- FMINDEX files for each of the sample FASTAs with the same file path the input files.

 Annotating genes
 ^^^^^^^^^^^^^^^^